Meet the Stewardship Coordinators!

 PP&R City Nature Stewardship coordinators are eager to help you connect with your local natural areas.
 Contact us today to find out how you can get involved.

-Susan works in parks on the east side of the Willamette River - many of which have been newly acquired by the City of Portland.
-Susan has a bachelor's degree in Cultural Ecology from Linfield College, performed botany surveys in the Pacific Northwest for more than 10 field seasons, and managed volunteers for environmental conservation-oriented non-profits and government entities for over 8 years.
+Susan works with partner organizations and volunteers in the Johnson Creek Watershed in southeast Portland.
+Susan has a bachelor's degree in Cultural Ecology from Linfield College, performed botany surveys in the Pacific Northwest for more than ten field seasons, and has managed volunteers for land management-oriented non-profits and government entities since 2000.
 Susan also volunteered for AmeriCorps for two years in the Portland-Vancouver area and became familiar with many of Portland's natural areas during that time.
-She likes to garden, fiddle, hike, backpack, give massages (she's a state-licensed massage therapist), and play with her amazingly acrobatic cat, Scout.
+Growing up in the woods of the Pacific Northwest cultivated her love of everything outdoors, and she is inspired to share this with fellow Portlanders.
+She likes to garden, fiddle, hike, backpack, botanize, give massages (she's a state-licensed massage therapist), and play with her cats, Scout and Middie.

 You can reach Susan at 503-823-6131 or firstname.lastname@example.org

 Mary works in parks on the west side of the Willamette River.
 She has a bachelor's degree in Environmental Studies from Keene State College and has been engaging youth in environmental education and restoration projects in Oregon with non-profits since 2007.
 She has been working closely with the PP&R No Ivy League program since 2008 and currently manages this program.
 Mary enjoys connecting and educating youth and volunteers of all ages to Portland's natural areas while seeing ecological transformations occur in our parks.
 In her free time, Mary enjoys gardening, backpacking, canoeing, cooking, and listening to live music.

 You can reach Mary at 503-823-9423 or email@example.com